pydata/patsy/doc/formulas.rst

 The formula language
 --------------------

-Now let's talk about exactly how those magic "formula strings" are processed.
+Now let's talk about exactly how those magic formula strings are processed.

 Since a term is nothing but a set of factors, and a model is nothing